Praful/wordpress-album/README.md

 # wordpress-album
 Source code for prafulkapadia.com

-These are the WordPress config changes I made to create prafulkapadia.com.
+These are the WordPress config changes I made to create my website, [prafulkapadia.com](https://prafulkapadia.com).

 You can read about how I created my website, including an explanation of the files in this repository [here](https://prafulkapadia.com/2019/03/13/creating-this-website-part-1-getting-started/).